Loading...

 5. Click the Go button.

-6. When it asks you to want to create the new database and drop the old database, click OK to proceed.
+6. When it asks you if you want to create the new database and drop the old database, click OK to proceed.
 (This is a good time to make sure you spelled the new name correctly.)

 Rename Database Confirmation